GoodMorningA1i/Education-Bot/README.md

 The Education Bot comes with many features that you can take advantage of.
 Below is the documentation for all of these commands, including prefix, formatting, examples and explanations.

 ### Report Card Feature ###
+The Report Card Feature is a live grade calculator.
+Just enter your courses at the beginning of the semester and once you get your marks on assignments input them in.
+The Education Bot will do the rest for you!

+#### Add a course ####
+!newcourse Your_Course_Name